 Tax Fees - For professional services performed by the independent registered public accounting firm with respect to tax controversy assistance, tax compliance and support, tax research, employee benefit compliance and advice, and sales and use tax.
-None of the tax fees in 2014 or 2013 were related to tax advice, planning or consulting for retired executives.
+None of the tax fees in 2015 or 2014 were related to tax advice, planning or consulting for retired executives.
 Our independent registered public accounting firm does not perform any tax shelter work on our behalf.

-All Other Fees - For the company's use of an accounting research tool.
+All Other Fees - For an audit of the company's information security program and the company's use of an accounting research tool.